Have you ever gone to a museum and seen a stuffed animal on the wall? Have you ever wondered how, exactly, you turn a dead animal into a stuffed one?

 - Haunted House: The Philip L. Wright Zoological Museum might be haunted by ghosts.
 Or just a creepy stuffed raccoon.

 - Emily has mentioned food or being hungry while dissecting or prepping specimens, most notably comparing a thin slice of frozen dead wolf to pepperoni slices.

 - In "Squirrel McNastyface", the titular squirrel's head is removed and Emily starts swirling its brain with a brain scoop.
 Michael remarks that the gelatinous brain matter sticking to the scoop reminds him of when he tries making homemade thousand island dressing.

-- Nobody Poops: According to "Into Peru", traveler's diarrhea (as well as Potty Failures) is just part of fieldwork expeditions.
+- Nobody Poops: According to "Into Peru", traveler's diarrhea and Potty Failure are just part of fieldwork expeditions.

-- Vomit Indiscretion Shot: Emily has said on Q&A segments that if Michael happens to catch her vomiting onscreen, it will make it to the final episode because it is part of the job sometimes.
-Michael has even said that he awaits the day when Emily vomits out the sides of her mask.
+- Vomit Indiscretion Shot: Discussed.
+Emily has said on Q&A segments that if Michael or any of her cinematographers happens to catch her vomiting onscreen, it will make it to the final episode because it is part of the job sometimes.
+Michael even said that he awaits the day when Emily vomits out the sides of her mask.